ClementNerma/Rave/docs/master.md

 }
 ```

-As you can see, even though the generator returns an `?uint` value, we don't have to deal with it in the loop, because the builder knows that this `for` loop usage will stop at the moment a `none` is got, so there are only will be concrete values.
+As you can see, even though the generator returns an `?uint` value, we don't have to deal with it in the loop, because the builder knows that this `for` loop usage will stop at the moment a `None` is got, so there are only will be concrete values.

 Because writing iterators is heavy, we can use a _generator function_ instead: